sustrik/uxy/README.md

 verstatility of UNIX tools is achieved.
 However, sometimes the constant parsing of strings gets a bit cumbersome.

-UXY is a tool to manipulate the UXY format, which is a basically a two-dimenstional table that's both human- and machine-readable.
+UXY is a tool to manipulate UXY format, which is a basically a two-dimenstional table that's both human- and machine-readable.

+The format is deliberately designed to be as similar to the output of standard tools, such as `ls` or `ps`, as possible.

-Additionally, UXY wraps some common UNIX tools and exports their output in UXY format.
-Along with convertors from/to other common data formats (e.g. JSON) this allows for quick and painless access to the data.
+UXY tool also wraps some common UNIX tools and exports their output in UXY format.
+Along with convertors from/to other common data formats (e.g. JSON) it is meant to allow for quick and painless access to the data.

 ### Examples